Tupelo, Mississippi: Demographics

-2007-2011 ACS

 According to the 2007–2011 American Community Survey 5-Year Estimates, there were 13,395 households, 42.8% were married couples living together, 2.6% had a male householder with no wife present, and 22.5% had a female householder with no husband present.
 32.2% were non-family households, with 28.4% had a householder living alone and 3.8% having a householder not living alone.
 In addition, 39.7% of householders were living with related children under 18 and 60.3% with no related children under 18.
 The average household size was 2.47 and the average family size was 3.08.
 The median income for a household in the city was $39,415.
 The poverty rate was 20%.

 Economy

 Historically, Tupelo served as a regional transportation hub, primarily due to its location at a railroad intersection.
 More recently, it has developed as strong tourism and hospitality sector based around the Elvis Presley birthplace and Natchez Trace.
 The city has also been successful at attracting manufacturing, retail and distribution operations (see 'Industry' section below).